po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/04-Career-Connection/README.md

 Many companies use algorithm questions during the technical interview.
 We strongly recommend that you practice for these.
 Doing so will prepare you to handle some of the most common questions in an interview or promotion discussion.

-Please refer to the class repository to find these algorithms:
+Please refer to the class repository to find the following algorithms:

-- Coding Algorithm #1: FizzBuzz
+- Coding Algorithm #1: Fizz Buzz

 - Coding Algorithm #2: Max Num

 - Coding Algorithm #3: Vowel Count

 For practice in a live, interview-style IDE complete the following algorithm challenge.

+- CodeSignal Algorithm: [Reverse Sentence](https://app.codesignal.com/public-test/qL7KK4o6KBSgmdqBw/rDz464zXxdE6dx)

+Once you start, you'll have seven days to complete it.
+After seven days, the challenge will close.
 The solution will be discussed in the weekly recommended session.

-Once you start, you'll have 7 days to complete it.
-After the 7 days has elapsed, the challenge will close.

-- CodeSignal Algorithm: [Reverse Sentence](https://app.codesignal.com/public-test/qL7KK4o6KBSgmdqBw/rDz464zXxdE6dx)

 ### Career Services Events

 ![Career Services online events logo](./assets/online-events.png)

-If you want to learn more about the technical interviewing process and practice algorithms in a mock interview setting, attend one of our [upcoming workshops](https://careerservicesonlineevents.splashthat.com/)!
+To learn more about the technical interviewing process and practice algorithms in a mock interview setting, attend one of our [upcoming workshops](https://careerservicesonlineevents.splashthat.com/)!